bdzwillo/ubuntu_gtk_tweaks/README.md

 Improve font rendering in terminal emulator
 -------------------------------------------
-GNOME Classic uses the `DejaVu Sans Mono` font as standard 'Monospace' console font.
+GNOME Classic uses the `DejaVu Sans Mono` font as standard `Monospace` console font.
 ```
 $ fc-match Monospace
   DejaVuSansMono.ttf: "DejaVu Sans Mono" "Book"
 ```
 The font-size and antialiasing can be changed in the gnone-tweaks font dialog.
-For a 100dpi LCD screen a 13pt font-size and grayscale antialiasing seems to be the best choice for the GNOME 'Adwaita Dark' theme with light text on a dark background.
+For a 100dpi IPS LCD screen a 13pt font-size and grayscale antialiasing seems to be the best choice for the GNOME `Adwaita Dark` theme with light text on a dark background.
 The subpixel-antialiasing shows slight vertical color-shadows on some chars.

 grayscale antialiasing | subpixel antialiasing | no antialiasing